stanulilic/stanleyulili.com-old/_posts/2019-08-31-how-to-install-django-on-windows.md

 a **(venv)** at the beggining of the prompt.

 ```
-(venv) PS C:\Users\Stanley\Projects\django_project>
+(venv) PS C:\Users\Stanley\django_project>
 ```

-If you run into an error like the one below on Pwershell, for the sake of brevity sake, I wrote the solution(it's simple) on a seperate post(link here).:
+If you run into an error like the one below on Pwershell, for the sake of brevity sake, I described the reason and the solution on this post(link here).:

 ```
 PS C:\Users\Stanley\Projects\django_project> .\venv\Scripts\activate